The College Guidance Office

 Each semester our office creates a newsletter on our students' journeys through the college admissions process.
 We invite you to read the Spring 2017 College Guidance newsletter, The Green Pages.

-After a short stint at The Webb School (Bell Buckle, TN) as a substitute teacher, an assistant soccer coach, and an Alumni and Development Associate, this 2015 Centre College graduate joined Kirk Blackard in our College Guidance office as Assistant Director of College Guidance.
-Thomas Becker finished his Master of Education in Leadership and Organizational Performance at Vanderbilt University in May 2017, and he is excited to support the college application process, while also teaching the Entrepreneurship course this fall.
+After a short stint at The Webb School (Bell Buckle, TN) as a substitute teacher, an assistant soccer coach, and an Alumni and Development Associate, this 2015 Centre College graduate joined the Christ School community in 2017.
+Mr. Becker earned his Master of Education at Vanderbilt University in May 2017.
+He serves as the College Guidance Office’s freshman/sophomore counselor, assists Father Brown in the Chapel Program, and teaches AP US Government Politics and Christian Theology.
+He is a resident houseparent in Cuningham House and coaches soccer.

 “Traveling often on two wheels” is a pastime for Kirk Blackard and he means it.
 The Director of College Guidance has cycled approximately 4,000 miles to colleges in 22 different states during his 14 years at Christ School.
 Mr. Blackard, in turn, imparts the knowledge he gains onto Christ School families looking to find a college destination for their son.